 Stakeholder Involvement and Support

 The ministries of Environment and Agriculture have worked closely with conservation and agricultural stakeholders to develop and refine the strategy since the amended legislation was passed in 2010.
-These groups, along with environmental organizations, First Nations and Métis, will be invited to remain involved in its implementation, along with or through the Southern Crown Land Conservation Committee.
+These groups, along with environmental organizations and First Nations and Métis peoples, will be invited to remain involved in its implementation, along with or through the Habitat Advisory Committee.
 As part of an open and inclusive process, the committee will provide a forum to discuss land stewardship and to resolve potential conflicts, while providing advice to government as the strategy is implemented.

 Amended Legislation/New Regulations